-- 9.14 The Bill itself is procedural and does not have any direct impact for this protected group.
+- 9.15 The Bill itself is procedural and does not have any direct impact for this protected group.
 However, the collection and management of LTT will be undertaken by the WRA, and there may be minimal impacts for the following categories in terms of the operational delivery of the WRA.
 Further consideration will be given to this as part of preparations for making the WRA operational. - Visual impairment the day to day operation of the WRA may have a minimal impact on people with a visual impairment.
 For example, if a "digital by default" approach is taken to services then this may have an impact on those who are visually impaired. - Hearing impairment the day to day operation of the WRA may also have a minimal impact on people with a hearing impairment.
 This impact comes if hearing impaired people want to contact the organisation by telephone. - Physically disabled the day to day operation of the WRA may also have a minimal impact on people with a physical disability: there may be an impact on those who have a physical disability if they are not able to use standard computer equipment to submit tax returns and other documentation.
-This may be mitigated by the use of specialist hardware equipment such as a specially adapted keyboard and/or mouse, which a physically disabled person who wishes to access the internet already have. - 9.15 Although the digital agenda will be an important part of WRA's strategy for improving services to customers and increasing the amount of revenue collected, this does not mean that the internet will be the only way of engaging with the organisation.
-As an operational decision this is likely to be subject to a separate equality impact assessment. - 9.16 For those with a learning disability and/or mental health problems, the establishment of the WRA and the tax collection and management regime is not considered to have a differential impact.
+This may be mitigated by the use of specialist hardware equipment such as a specially adapted keyboard and/or mouse, which a physically disabled person who wishes to access the internet may have already.

+- 9.16 Although the digital agenda will be an important part of WRA's strategy for improving services to customers and increasing the amount of revenue collected, this does not mean that the internet will be the only way of engaging with the organisation. - 9.17 For those with a learning disability and/or mental health problems, the establishment of the WRA and the tax collection and management regime is not considered to have a differential impact.